 Peak Season Best Flavor

+I consider Rainier Cherries to be one of the gourmet candies of the fruit world.
+They’re like an irresistible produce delicacy.
+Rainiers (aka Gold Cherries) are so plump, juicy and sweet that I have a hard time with self-control when it’s just me and a bowl full of them.
 So, what’s the big deal?
 Rainier Cherries are super-sweet, juicy and bursting with bright flavor.
 This type of sweet cherry is characterized by yellow flesh, high sugar content and gold skin blushed with patches of bright red.
 The amount of redness is not an indicator of sweetness.
 Yes, they are pricier than Dark Sweet Cherries (which are also at their best, by the way), but it’s nice to splurge on a seasonal treat from time to time.
 Organic and conventional Rainier Cherries are in peak season from the mountain slopes and valleys of eastern Washington now through mid to late July.
 The quality and flavor so far this season have been amazing!

 - Sticker-shock?
 Even during peak season, Cherries can surprise you at the register, so buy smart.
 Most Rainier Cherries are sold in smaller bags and pouches that weigh around 1.2-1.5lb.
 The average random-weight bag on display for Dark Sweet Cherries weighs about 2.2lb.
 Bagged Cherries are sold by the pound, so do the math or check a scale to know about what you’re going to pay in total.